-Isis to begin mobile payment trials in Salt Lake City next yearAlex Wagner - Senior News Editor
+Isis to begin mobile payment trials in Salt Lake City next yearAlex Wagner - Editorial Director of News and Content

 Yesterday we learned that Sprint will be launching its own NFC-based mobile payment solution later this year, despite the fact that AT&T, Verizon, and T-Mobile were all teaming up on a system of their own called Isis.
 Shortly after the news about Sprint came out, though, Isis gave up some new information about its own launch, proclaiming that the system's first pilot program will be launching in Salt Lake City sometime in early to mid-2012.
 Additionally, Isis will be teaming with the Utah Transit Authority to allow its users to make NFC payments anywhere on the UTA system.